From Heartbeats to Healing: A Comprehensive Guide to CPR and First Aid

 1. Primary Survey

-• B - Breathing: Check for normal breathing.
-If absent, provide rescue breaths.
+• B - Breathing: Look, listen, and feel for normal breathing.
+If absent, begin rescue breaths or Hands-Only CPR.

-• C - Circulation: Assess for signs of circulation, such as a pulse.
-If absent, initiate CPR.
+• C - Circulation: Check for signs of circulation, such as a pulse, or visible bleeding.
+If there is no pulse, start CPR immediately.
+If bleeding is present, prioritize controlling it.

 2. Bleeding Control